tilezen/joerd/docs/formats.md

 * Byte order is [Motorola ("big-endian") standard](https://en.wikipedia.org/wiki/Endianness) with the most significant byte first.
 Since they are signed integers elevations can range from -32767 to 32767 meters, encompassing the range of elevation to be found on the Earth.

 * These data also contain occasional voids from a number of causes such as shadowing, phase unwrapping anomalies, or other radar-specific causes.
 Voids are flagged with the value -32768.

-## Terrarium

-**Terrarium** format _PNG_ tiles contain raw elevation data in meters, in Mercator projection (EPSG:3857).
-All values are positive with a 32,768 offset, split into the red, green, and blue channels, with 16 bits of integer and 8 bits of fraction.

-To decode:

-  `(red * 256 + green + blue / 256) - 32768`